cguth7/cguth7.github.io/_posts/2021-01-09-toy-poker-games.md

 | Q  | -1  |   |   |   |   |  |   |   |   | 1  | 1  |   |   |
 | Qp  |   |   |   |   |   |   |   |   |   |   | -1  | 1  | 1  |

 We see that $$ E $$ is a $$ 7 \text{x} 13 $$ matrix, representing the root of the game and the 6 information sets vertically and the root of the game and the 12 possible strategies horizontally.
 The difference now is that we are using **behavioral strategies** instead of **mixed strategies**.
 Mixed strategies meant specifying a probability of how often to play each of 64 possible pure strategies.
 Behavioral strategies assign probability distributions over strategies at each information set.
-Kuhn's theorem (the same Kuhn) states that in a game where players may remember all of their previous moves/states of the game available to them, for every mixed strategy there is a behavioral strategy that has an equivalent payoff (i.e. the strategies are equivalent).
+Kuhn's Theorem (the same Kuhn) states that in a game where players may remember all of their previous moves/states of the game available to them, for every mixed strategy there is a behavioral strategy that has an equivalent payoff (i.e. the strategies are equivalent).

 Within the matrix, the [0,0] entry is a dummy and filled with a 1.
-Each row has a single $$-1$$, which indicates the strategy (or root) that must precede the infoset.
+Each row has a single -1, which indicates the strategy (or root) that must precede the infoset.
 For example, the A has a -1 entry at the root (0) and 1 entries for A_b and A_p since the A must precede those strategies.
 The $$1$$ entries represent strategies that exist from a certain infoset.
+In matrix form we have $$ E $$ as below:

 $$ E =
 \quad